Freight Shipping from Jacksonville to Greenville

 How much does it cost to ship freight from Jacksonville to Greenville?

-Full truckload (FTL) rates from Jacksonville, FL to Greenville, SC currently range from $882-$1,087 for a standard dry van load over the 410-mile route.
+Full truckload (FTL) rates from Jacksonville, FL to Greenville, SC currently range $882-$1,087 (roughly $2.15-$2.65 per mile over 410 miles).
 LTL shipments typically cost $426-$749 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Jacksonville to Greenville?

-Standard FTL transit from Jacksonville to Greenville is approximately 7 hrs by truck over 410 miles.
+Standard FTL transit from Jacksonville to Greenville is approximately 7 hrs by truck over 410 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for Jacksonville to Greenville freight?